lukashinson/GitHubPracitceTutorial/README.md

 <h1>GitHubPracitceTutorial</h1>
 <h3>Lukas Hinson</h3>
 This tutorial is about GitHub and the command line!
 I struggled with this so I am going to try to explain it so we can all hopefully understand!
+My target audience is any age, but its for people who don't quite understand the command line or GitHub!
 In git there a some commands that you will need to learn:
 <li> cd </li>
 <li>git push</li>